Felipe32R/Felipe32R/README.md

 #### Front-End

 ## Hi there 👋
-I really like the integration of the art design and front-end applications :art:
+I really like the design visuals on front-end applications :art:

   :computer:  &nbsp; I'm currently on 6th period in **Computer Engineering**
  <br/>  :yellow_heart: &nbsp; Javascript is my main programming language